 Dr. Eamon McCrory, PhD DClinPsy

-In addition to my research work, I am the head of the Developmental Neuroscience and Psychopathology MSc course at UCL and Yale, and head of Postgraduate studies at the Anna Freud Centre.
+I am also head of the Developmental Neuroscience and Psychopathology MSc course at UCL and Yale, and head of Postgraduate Studies at the Anna Freud Centre.

 I am a post-doctoral research associate in the Developmental Risk and